enkidevs/curriculum/JavaScript/Npm/tests.md

 # instead of
 $ npm run test
 ```
-One of the most straightforward way to test your code is linting.
-A linter has nothing to do with **how** your code works, but **if** your code has some errors or it abides by best practices - think of syntax errors or missing parenthesis.
-It also checks for consistency in terms of spacing, tabbing and quote using.
+One of the most straightforward ways to test your code is *linting*.
+A linter checks for errors in your code syntax and helps ensure you follow coding best-practices.
+Some examples include missing parenthesis, semi-colons, unnecessary keywords or the use of quotes.

 A JavaScript linter is JSLint:
 ```bash